-Becoming very popular, low carb diets have had a host of best-selling diet books promoting them everything from Atkins through the South Beach to the Zone.
+Becoming increasingly popular as well as we all see weight gains, low carb diets have had a host of best-selling diet books promoting them - everything from Atkins or South Beach diet plans, through to the Zone diet.

-There are also a variety of less rigid eating plans that nonetheless advise limiting the consumption of carbohydrates.
-This can be done by either restricting the total intake of carbohydrates, or else removing certain sources of carbohydrates from the diet.
+There are quite a range of eating plans that whilst they are not rigid, they do advise limiting the consumption of carbohydrates.
+This is either by restricting the total intake of carbohydrates, or by removing certain sources of carbohydrates from the diet.

-Other popular low carb diets include the GI diet, which focuses on the glycemic rating of individual foods, and the No White Foods plan, which simplifies things by eliminating sugar, white flour, white rice, and potatoes.
+Popular low carb diets include the GI diet which focuses on the glycemic rating of individual foods.
+Alternatively, the No White Foods plan which simplifies things by eliminating sugar, white flour, white rice, and potatoes.

 Many of these benefits are supported by research, while others have been commonly reported by people who restrict their carbohydrate intake.